TasneemZh/Git-Practice/git-commands-local.md

 *Interactive rebasing the commits from the branchName position until the chosen position*

+**Notes:**

-**Note:** the result would be a copy of the commits in the new order and formatting under the parent of the last chosen commit
+- the result would be a copy of the commits in the new order and formatting under the parent of the last chosen commit

 --------------